ModelCompare

 FEM model comparison made fast and easy

 ModelCompare is a plug-in for finite element (FE) pre-and post-processing tools.
-It compares two similarly discretized FE models and portrays their differences of geometry (mesh), material identifiers (ID), and thickness.
+It compares two similarly discretized FE models and portrays their differences in geometry (mesh), material identifiers (ID), and thickness.

 ModelCompare identifies the differences between the two models based on the geometry described by the mesh.
 It uses specialized mapping techniques that lead to extremely short run times.